PLC Ladder Programming Training Course

 - Interactive lectures and architecture walkthroughs.

-- Hands-on exercises integrating ROS and PLC systems.
+- Practical exercises integrating ROS and PLC systems.

-- Simulation and digital twin project implementation.
+- Implementation of simulation and digital twin projects.

 Omron PLC Motion Control with Sysmac Studio